 Some examples of emergencies where you need to shelter in place include:

 During these emergencies, the goal is to find a safe spot to hide or cover your body from injury.
-In the case of security breaches, you should take extra caution before moving around and trying to get out.
-For weather incidents, the building is often the safest place you can be, even if it doesn’t feel like it at the time.
+Including emergency preparedness strategies in shelter plans, in the case of security breaches, take extra caution before moving and exiting.

 Some of the most common evacuation scenarios are:

 During these events, the goal is to get as far away from the hazard as quickly and safely as you can.
-Use your best judgement to decide if it’s safe to stay and try to control the hazard.
-For example, if there’s a small fire, you’re probably safe to grab a fire extinguisher and put it out.
-But if the fire is near flammable materials, you might not have enough time.
+Use your best judgement to decide if it’s safe to stay and try to control the hazard, applying guidelines from your emergency preparedness toolbox.

 The key to emergency preparedness is situational awareness.
-This involves knowing the location of the exits, first aid supplies, and shelter in place zones closest to you.
-That way, you’re always ready to get out of harm’s way and help others do the same.
+This involves knowing the location of the exits, first aid supplies, and shelter in place zones closest to you and ensuring readiness through regular toolbox talks.